secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

 </summary>

 **What:**
-Salesforce case management system to enable the transfer of certain cases (created from chatter requests) from the Deal Desk group to the Sales Ops group to take action and respond to the original chatter request.
+Salesforce case management system to enable the transfer of certain cases (created from Chatter requests) from the Deal Desk group to the Sales Ops group to take action and respond to the original chatter request.
    - As of 2020-09-21, this will include all cases pertaining to account ownership/ROE and account segmentation, except for any cases that touch closed opportunities.

 **Where:**